Lenty/SLiCAP_python/docs/userguide/install.rst

 .. code-block:: python

-   pip install . --user
+   python -m pip install .

-- If you install SLiCAP under MSWindows (Anaconda), the installation searches for the maxima command and the LTspice command on the Winwows system drive (usually C:).
+- If you install SLiCAP under MSWindows (Anaconda), the installation searches for the maxima command and the LTspice command.

 - In cases in which maxima cannot be found, SLiCAP will only work after maxima has been installed and the *MAXIMA* command in the *SLiCAPsettings.py* has been set to the correct value.
 The file *SLiCAPsettings.py* is located in the SLiCAP installation directory (use file search).